Dozens Of Children’s Medications Recalled Over Possible Life-Threatening Infections

 — Gary Bartanus (@garybartanus) August 23, 2018

-Medication contamination has been an issue in recent weeks recalls on both the blood pressure medication Valsartan as well as thyroid medications, Levothyroxine and Liothyronine, according to a recent report from The Inquisitr.
+Medication contamination has been an issue in recent weeks, as recalls on both the blood pressure medication Valsartan as well as thyroid medications, Levothyroxine and Liothyronine, have been announced, according to a recent report from the Inquisitr.

-It is scary to hear about a recall, and caretakers who have any of the affected products on hand should discontinue using them immediately, and arrange for a return through the company.
+Caretakers who have any of the affected products on hand should discontinue using them immediately, and arrange for a return through the company.
 Anyone who experienced any type of problems or illness as a result of ingesting the affected products should contact their doctors immediately.
 Also, consumers can report the adverse reactions to the FDA’s MedWatch Adverse Event Reporting, which is available online, by regular mail, or by fax.

 People who have any questions about this recall are advised to contact King Bio by phone at 866-298-2740 or by e-mail at recall@kingbio.com.